5 Ways To Make The Writer on Your List Happy

 I promise there are no academically correct Elements of Style* recommendations here.

-One thing all 5 best books on writing for artists have in common?
+One thing all 5 best books on writing have in common?

 Each author will support you to overcome the biggest stumbling block new and experienced writers alike face every day; the stomach-churning fear of letting others see the real you on the page.